Fandermill/TechTolk/docs/pages/introduction.md

 ## Try TechTolk

 Want to try TechTolk, but don't want to change all your translation calls in your views?
 There is an additional library that you can use as a drop in for .NET's localization implementation.
-See [TODO_LINK](#try-techtolk) for more information.
+See [.NET Localization Adapter](net-localization-adapter.md) for more information.